theKIEgit/frameworks_and_languages_module/technical_report.md

 </html>
 ```

-The use of a Virtual DOM means that the data on the page can be updated and iterated upon without the need for complicated re-rendering functions in JavaScript
+The use of a Virtual DOM means that the data on the page can be updated and iterated upon without the need for complicated re-rendering functions in JavaScript.

 (Rendereing Mechanism)[https://vuejs.org/guide/extras/rendering-mechanism.html]
 (How the virtual DOM works in Vue.js)[https://blog.logrocket.com/how-the-virtual-dom-works-in-vue-js/]

 ### Text Interpolation

 Vue utilizes interpolation to insert data-bound variables into a HTML syntax by using the mustache syntax `{{Variable name}}` so it can be displayed, the variable can be updated and changed.